Applying to restore a limited partnership to the register

 You will need to provide confirmation that the receiver or liquidator was appointed before the limited partnership was removed.
 This situation usually arises if the limited partnership is removed before the Registrar has been notified of the appointment.

-You may need to give public notice of intention to restore a limited partnership
+We will give public notice of our intention to restore a limited partnership

 Wait 20 working days to allow for any objections